 If you must have a massive zoom in a pocketable format then there’s a lot going for the SX700 HS.
-However the maximum zoom does have its limitations and Canon has negated to boost its general features compared to last year's SX280 HS model - so that might be worth tracking down for a bargain buy.
+However the maximum zoom does have its limitations and Canon has negated to boost its general feature set compared to last year's SX280 HS model - so that might be worth tracking down for a bargain buy.

-What the Canon achieves once again is quality images.
+What the Canon achieves is quality images.
 The SX-line has always been top of its class in this regard and the SX700 HS is no different, hence making it one of the top travel zooms available today.

 PRICE: £279 (at time of writing)